arc-framework/.github/README.md

 ### 🚀 Platform & Developer Experience
 * **Blazing-fast Go CLI:** A single binary (`arc`) to scaffold, run, and manage your entire platform. (`arc new`, `arc add`, `arc run`)
+* **Auto-discovery API Gateway:** A pre-configured **Traefik** instance acts as the "front door."
+It automatically discovers and routes new services (like Kratos or Unleash) via Docker labels, so your platform wires itself up.
 * **Polyglot Architecture:** Get the best of all worlds: a high-performance **Go** gateway and CLI, with a powerful **Python** ecosystem for AI.
 * **Documentation-as-Code:** Your platform's documentation is built with **Docusaurus**, versioned right alongside your code.